 As we age, the skin of upper eyelids often starts to appear droopy.
 Excess skin can cover a part or even the whole eyelid, sometimes extending as far as the eyelashes.
 This extra skin makes it difficult to apply makeup and causes the eyes to appear smaller.
 In advanced cases of eyelid aging, the excess skin can interfere with vision, making it difficult for a patient to look upward.

-In some people, the aging changes are more prominent on the outer corners of the eyelids, causing a downward slant of the eyes that makes the face look sad and tired.
+For some people, the aging changes are more prominent on the outer corners of the eyelids, causing a downward slant of the eyes that makes the face look sad and tired.

 Another change that can often cause the eyes to appear aged is the loss of volume around the upper eyelid and the temple.
 This often makes the eyes look hollow and causes the bone of the orbital rim to appear more prominent.
 These volume changes can further contribute to an aged look.